UglyToad/PdfPig/README.md

     var resultFileBytes = PdfMerger.Merge(filePath1, filePath2);
     File.WriteAllBytes(@"C:\pdfs\outputfilename.pdf", resultFileBytes);

 ## API Reference

 If you wish to generate doxygen documentation, run `doxygen doxygen-docs` and open `docs/doxygen/html/index.html`.

+See also the [wiki](https://github.com/UglyToad/PdfPig/wiki) for a detailed documentation on parts of the API

 ## Issues